VulnerabilityHistoryProject/vhp-writing/tags/long_running.md

-This vulnerability existed in chromium for more than 2 years
+This vulnerability existed in the project for more than 2 years